Scroll Down to Watch our Complete Guide to Cruising After the Pandemic!

 So, while it is not even clear if cruising will resume in the U.S. in 2020, it is inevitable that more cruises will be cancelled going forward once cruise lines determine which ships and homeports will be the first to set sail.

 Vessels Will Not Be Full Following the Pandemic

 Along with sailing a reduced number of ships, the cruise lines will also be limiting the onboard capacity.
 Again, the exact details for each cruise line are not yet known, but it is a given that all ships will have a reduced number of passengers following the pandemic to allow for increased space and responsible social distancing.

-Bahamas Paradise Cruise Line is the only cruise line thus far that has stated its ships will be sailing at max 60% capacity.
-Norwegian Cruise Line and Carnival Cruise Line have both stated that ships will sail with fewer passengers but have not committed to any exact figures.
+Bahamas Paradise Cruise Line has stated its ships will be sailing at max 60% capacity, and MSC Cruises has indicated its ships will sail at roughly 70% capacity.
+Norwegian Cruise Line, Carnival Cruise Line, and Royal Caribbean have stated that ships will sail with fewer passengers but have not committed to any exact figures yet.

 The chairman of Royal Caribbean also indicated that the world’s largest cruise ships can still be profitable while sailing with a substantial number of empty cabins.
 So, don’t be surprised if your cruise feels a whole lot emptier after the pandemic.
 For many cruisers, this might be a good thing!

 Itineraries May Be Altered Due to the Pandemic